Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Introduction

-The Bardeen--Cooper--Schrieffer (BCS) theory of superconductivity in the late 1950 is an extremely successful paradigm to understand conventional superconductors.
-The consensus among theoretical physicists \cite{keimer, anderson4} seems to be that phonon-excitation mediated pairing of electrons yields $T_{C}$ far below the maximum $T_{C}$ of the copper oxides.
-Other magnetic excitations mechanisms have also been vigorously explored owing to the success of BCS.
-However, excitations or boson-mediated pairing to produce composite bosonic-charge quasiparticles that condense into superfluid state, is inadequate for explaining, predicting, and elucidating the whole phase diagram of high-$T_{C}$ cuprates.
+The Bardeen--Cooper--Schrieffer (BCS) theory of superconductivity developed in the late 1950 is an extremely successful paradigm for understanding conventional superconductors.
+The consensus among theoretical physicists \cite{keimer, anderson4} seems to be that phonon mediated pairing of electrons yields $T_{C}$ far below the maximum $T_{C}$ of copper oxides.
+Magnetic excitations mechanisms have also been vigorously explored owing to the success of BCS.
+However, excitations or boson-mediated pairing to produce composite bosonic-charge quasiparticles that condense into the superfluid state have proven to be inadequate for explaining, predicting, and elucidating the entire phase diagram of high-$T_{C}$ cuprates.

-The superconducting transition temperatures in the copper oxides, discovered in 1986 \cite{bednorz}, comes as a great surprise to the physics community.
-The maximum $T_{C}$ greatly exceed those of any previously known superconductors.
-In fact, for HgBaCaCuO under pressure \cite{keimer}, the highest $T_{C}\simeq165K$.
-The \textit{stripy} pattern of \textit{unidirectional} planar conduction in superconducting states, as seen in scanning tunneling spectroscopy (STS) \cite{nanjing, ref1}, appears totally mysterious. \ Moreover, the origin of complex spin texture of some copper oxides obtained by more recent spin-resolved ARPES remains heuristic or empirical \cite{gotlieb,iwasawa,lou}.
-The holy grail lies in the search for a strong pairing mechanism, responsible for the high $T_{C}$ of the copper oxides.
-The belief is that this new pairing mechanism is also responsible for the whole phase diagram of high-$T_{C}$ cuprates \cite{singh2}.
+The SC transition temperatures of copper oxides were discovered in 1986 \cite{bednorz}.
+The maximum $T_{C}$ significantly exceeds that of any previously known superconductor.
+In fact, for HgBaCaCuO under pressure \cite{keimer}, the highest $T_{C}\simeq165K$ obtained at that time.
+The \textit{stripy} pattern of \textit{unidirectional} $CuO$ planar conduction in superconducting states, as observed in scanning tunneling spectroscopy (STS) \cite{nanjing, ref1}, appears mysterious. \ Moreover, the origin of the complex spin texture of some copper oxides obtained by more recent spin-resolved ARPES remains heuristic or empirical \cite{gotlieb,iwasawa,lou}.
+The holy grail lies in the search for a strong pairing mechanism responsible for the high-$T_{C}$ of copper oxides.
+It is believed that this new strong pairing mechanism is responsible for the entire phase diagram of high-$T_{C}$ cuprates \cite{singh2}.
 In this study, we propose the sought-after pairing mechanism responsible for the entire phase diagram, for both hole- and electron-doped high-$T_{C}$ cuprates.